francois2metz/node-intervals/README.md

 ## Config

 An API key is needed.
 Go to https://xx.timetask.com/account/api/ and generate one.
-The config file is written in ~/.intervals in yaml format.
+The config file is written in ~/.config/intervals or in $XDG_CONFIG_HOME/intervals in yaml format.

 ## Changelog

 * **0.0.4**

    Add short option *-b* for billable hours.

+   Use XDG_CONFIG_HOME environment variable for storing config file.

 * **0.0.3**